ThomasSavary08/Kuramoto-Sivashinsky-ETDRK4/README.md

 \frac{d \hat u_{k}}{dt} = \left(q_{k}^{2} - q_{k}^{4}\right) \hat u_{k} - \frac{iq_{k}}{2} \mathcal{F} \Bigl[ \left(\mathcal{F}^{-1}[\hat u] \right)^{2} \Bigr]_{k}
 ```
 where $\displaystyle q_{k} = \left(\frac{2\pi}{L}\right)k$ and $\displaystyle \mathcal{F}$ is the Fourier transform. <br>
-The ODE is finally solved using an ETDRK4, which is particularly well suited to stiff equations.
+The ODE is solved using an ETDRK4, which is particularly well suited to stiff equations. <br>

+Moreover, the associated linear equation is also solved in tangent space, which allows to compute Lyapunov exponents and Covariant Lyapunov Vectors (CLV).
+An example is given in notebook.

+### Contribute
+If you find any error or bug in the code, do not hesitate to create an issue or a pull request.